yoniker/PokerVault/Courses/Upswing Lab 2.0/Launchpad/Level 5/Level 5-1.md

 "So a lot of poker is very intangible.
 Because at the very basic level, you're learning how to play your hand and how to navigate to the correct pot size and how to narrow your range, how to play this Aces-and-Deuces game in a reasonable enough manner, right?"

-"I'd want you guys playing it in a reasonable enough manner where it's not super face up that you're in it, or you're a calling station, or you're a spazzy bluffer.
+"I'd want you guys playing it in a reasonable enough manner where it's not super face up that you're a nit, or you're a calling station, or you're a spazzy bluffer.
 We want them to have some doubt and feel like when they play against you, they're not really sure what's going on.
 They're not sure if you're bluffing too much or too little, right?
 You want your opponents to kind of be on their toes and not have easy decisions, so we practice it playing this balancing game."

 ### Finding and Attacking Imbalances